 Market fragmentation in Africa is problematic for consumers and producers, but it presents myriad opportunities for savvy innovators to create & capture value using platform business models

 Afridigest provides ideas & analysis for startup founders, operators, and investors across Africa and beyond.

 This post is a mildly edited re-publication of an article first published in 2017.

-If you’re new, welcome 🙌 — you’ll generally receive 2 weekly Afridigest emails: an original essay (on Saturdays at 7pm-ish Lagos time) and the weekly digest (every Monday at ~12 noon Lagos time).
+If you’re new, welcome 🙌 — you’ll generally receive 2 weekly Afridigest emails: an original essay (on Saturdays) and the weekly digest (every Monday).
 For past essays and digests, visit the archive.

 It’s often said that online marketplaces or multi-sided platforms are the dominant business model in today’s digital economy.
 These platforms (e.g., Amazon, Uber, Airbnb, Ebay, Facebook) facilitate interactions between various producers & consumers by aggregating supply & demand and laying out rules of engagement between them.
 At its core, the online marketplace/platform business model allows different segments to interact with each other and create & exchange value.